Chicago Closing Cost Calculator: Estimate What You May Net

 Not every inspection request requires full accommodation.
 Counter offers, negotiate credits vs repairs, and maintain perspective on what’s reasonable.
 Your agent should guide these negotiations.

-FAQs About Home Sale Calculations
+FAQs About Home Sale Estimates

 How much are transfer taxes in Chicago?

 Chicago has among the highest transfer taxes in the country.
-Combined state, county, and city taxes total $3.75 per $500 of sale price, or 0.75%.
-On a $500,000 sale, transfer taxes are $3,750.
-Suburban properties outside Chicago avoid the city tax, paying only $0.75 per $500 (0.15%).
+Combined state, county, and city taxes currently total approximately $3.75 per $500 of sale price, or about 0.75%.
+On a $500,000 sale, transfer taxes would be approximately $3,750.
+Suburban properties outside Chicago are not subject to the city tax, paying only approximately $0.75 per $500 (about 0.15%).
+Rates are subject to change.

 What percentage does a realtor take in Illinois?

-How do I calculate my net proceeds?
+How do I estimate my net proceeds?

 Should I make repairs before selling?